Johnnywang1899/Data-Analytics-Boot-Camp---Final-Project/README.md

 ![Test_long_forecast_2.png](images/Test_long_forecast_2.png)

 We used the rolling window cross evaluation method to validate our model.
-Two bar charts below show the percentage error of the forecast data for one month, three months, six months and twelve months.
+Two bar charts below show the mean absolute percentage error (MAPE) of the forecast data for one month, three months, six months and twelve months.

-The graph above uses data from 2018-05 to 2019-04 as training data to forecast the average condo price for GTA in the next 12 months.
+The graph on the left uses data from 2018-05 to 2019-04 as training data to forecast the average condo price for GTA in the next 12 months.
 The percentage error from three-month after to twelve-month after increase from around 2.5% to 4%.

 ![Error_combined.png](images/Error_combined.png)